ENQUIRE

 Adelaide Pounds from the second production run were struck using a reverse die with a scalloped inner border (thereby differentiating them from those in the first production run) and typically have weakness in the edges and weakness in the legend but strong definition in the crown.
 We refer to the coins as Type II Adelaide Pounds and perhaps two hundred and fifty examples survive today.

-The challenges and triumphs for a Type I buyer
+There are challenges and there are triumphs for a buyer of a Type I 1852 Adelaide Pound.

 The Type I Adelaide One Pound is Australia's greatest gold coin rarity, revered by local and international collectors.